SVijayB/PyHub/README.md

 • If-Else.py                    | <a href="https://www.hackerrank.com/challenges/py-if-else/problem">Using If-Else Statements</a>.
 • Divison.py                    | <a href="https://www.hackerrank.com/challenges/python-division/problem">Floor And Float type Division</a>.
 • Loops.py                      | <a href="https://www.hackerrank.com/challenges/python-loops/problem">For Loop</a>.
+• Function.py                   | <a href="https://www.hackerrank.com/challenges/write-a-function/problem">Writing a Function to check if Leap Year</a>.
 </pre>